Why Most AI Answering Services Require Manual Setup

 Contact form fields provide valuable signals.
 If your booking form asks for 'preferred appointment time' but not 'insurance provider,' the AI learns what information to prioritise during calls.
 Forms reveal your intake process without explicit programming.

-Why Does Video Analysis Matter for Edge Cases?
+Why Do Reviews and Social Profiles Matter for Edge Cases?

-Written content describes your business professionally.
-Video content shows how you actually operate.
+Your website describes your business professionally.
+Your reviews and social profiles show how you actually operate day to day.
 This distinction matters for handling unusual requests.

-Customer testimonial videos reveal edge cases through specific examples.
-When a customer says 'they came out on Christmas Eve to fix our air conditioning,' the AI learns you offer emergency holiday service.
-Another testimonial mentioning 'they worked with our strata committee' teaches the AI about your process for body corporate properties.
+Reviews are where edge cases surface in your customers' own words.
+When a review says 'they came out on Christmas Eve to fix our air conditioning,' the AI learns you offer emergency holiday service.
+Another review mentioning 'they worked with our strata committee' teaches the AI about your process for body corporate properties.
+These are exactly the scenarios a caller might ask about that never made it onto a polished service page.

 How Do Automated Research Systems Handle Privacy and Compliance?